dls-cipher/bts-workers/worker-website.md

 Earlier this year, Cryptonomex and its President and Director, signed agreement with new appointed care-taker AP Asia Tech Co., LTD. Included in that agreement was handling the domain and its related services, make-up and polishing of new website and its content done by Richard Castro, and proper SEO services.
-Once AP Asia Tech Co., LTD was warned for non-profit status requirement for the owner of the domain, Milos Preocanin (DL) called his non-profit partner "Zavod Premik" from Slovenia (based on partnership agreement from 2017) and attached "Zavod Premik" as current owner of the domain.
+Once AP Asia Tech Co., LTD was warned for non-profit status requirement for the owner of the domain, Milos Preocanin (DL) called his non-profit partner "Zavod Premik" from Slovenia (based on partnership agreement from 2017) and moved ownership to non-profit status.

 # **Review of work done from March 2018 till September 2018**